Plan, Verify and Fill: A Structured Parallel Decoding Approach for Diffusion Language Models: Introduction

 \section{Introduction}

 DLMs \citep{gong2024scaling, shi2024simplified,lou2024discrete, ye2025dream, nie2025large} extend the iterative denoising paradigm of diffusion models to discrete text generation, offering an alternative to the strictly sequential decoding employed by AR models.
 By operating over a global canvas and iteratively refining token predictions, DLMs unlock substantial potential for parallel token updates.
-This global representation further enables reasoning over long-range structure and planning dependencies across the sequence \citep{li2022diffusion}.
-Recent studies, together with real-world deployments \citep{khanna2025mercury,nie2025large, ye2025dream, deepmind2025geminidiffusion}, demonstrate that masked diffusion architectures scale well and deliver competitive performance across a range of tasks.
+Recent studies, together with real-world deployments \citep{khanna2025mercury,nie2025large, deepmind2025geminidiffusion}, demonstrate that masked diffusion architectures scale well and deliver competitive performance across a range of tasks.